 When he comes out, we can tell he was crying.

 The tears work on our consciences; we hug and kiss away his tears.
 He brightens up.
 The coffee helps.
-There are only two croissants which we all fight over, resulting in a food fight and no one gets any.
+There are only two croissants which we all claim for ourselves, resulting in a food fight and no one gets any.
 Both croissants are destroyed.
 We cheer St Pauli Girl for not giving us hangovers.

 It is a beehive of activity.
 The park is an open, grassy area that runs down toward the Lake.
-The stage is set at a right angle to Le Parc des Eauxs Vive (live waters).
+The stage is set at the top of Le Parc des Eauxs Vive (live waters).
 We hope it does not rain for our show.
 The stage has three levels; a main stage with enough room for two band setups plus room to move the black platform from which to create the image of ‘Starman’ floating above the stage; a smaller stage for the Sufi Dervish dancers to the right; and, on the left, the zip line takeoff platform raised high above the main stage for Bowie and me to begin our ‘flight’ to the Harbor.

 I run to the zip line.
-It goes for an incredibly long way, several hundred yards away and passing over a city street next to the harbor, to its destination.
+It goes for an incredibly long way, to its destination, several hundred yards away and passing over a city street next to the harbor.

 “This is an emergency release in case you need to escape during descent or get hung up before the end,” he instructs me.